 Monty Python was a hilarious and surreal take on many aspects of life.
 It was so ludicrous that most of us could laugh.
 But nowadays I find that some aspects of modern life which are apparently taken seriously, are more Pythoesque than Python.

-Take this recent headline - ‘Bible students are warned…you may find the crucifixion too upsetting!’
+Take this headline - 'Bible students are warned…you may find the crucifixion too upsetting!'

-Theology students at Glasgow University are being given ‘trigger warnings’ that viewing depictions of the crucifixion may upset them.
-The University explains: “We have an absolute duty of care to all of our students and where it is felt course material may cause potential upset or concern warnings may be given.”
+Theology students at Glasgow University studying the course - 'Creation to Apocalypse: Introduction to the Bible (Level 1)' are being given 'trigger warnings' that the scenes of the crucifixion may be upsetting.
+The University explains why: "We have an absolute duty of care to all of our students and where it is felt course material may cause potential upset or concern warnings may be given."

-The New Testament church and preach ‘Jesus Christ and him crucified’!
-I’m not sure that I blame the students.
-It’s the academic elites who are either promoting, or acquiesing in this pathetic, weak, moralistic, mollycoddling.
-The post-truth ivory tower of modern academia is not the real world.
-The real world involves upset, suffering, hardship, struggles and facing our fears.
-Too many of our university, media, religious and political elites are engaged in a struggle against reality.
-And far too many who know it is nonsense are not prepared to fight back in case someone gets offended.
 The trouble with snowflakes is that they quickly melt and disappear.
 Maybe its about time we started having some reality checks at the top.
 Real life is messy.
 Real theology is messy.
 Real people are messy.
 We are messy.
 I am a mess.
-Maybe its about time we all came out of our academic / political / economic / entertainment / religious bubbles and started to face up to life in all its ugliness and beauty?
+Maybe its about time we all came out of our academic/political/economic/entertainment/religious bubbles and started to face up to life in all its ugliness and beauty?
 And then perhaps we might see our need of Christ.